 The monitoring data show that most of the contaminated groundwater is in the central area of SRS, and none extends beyond the SRS boundary.
 Groundwater contamination at SRS is primarily limited to the Upper Three Runs/Steed Pond Aquifers and the Gordon/Lost Lake Aquifers (Figure 7-1).
 SRS submits summaries of groundwater data to regulatory agencies, and, if necessary, remediates or removes the contamination.
-A list of documents that SRS submits to the regulatory agencies reporting groundwater monitoring data is in Appendix E.
+Appendix E lists the documents that SRS submits to the regulatory agencies reporting groundwater monitoring data.